Michael Scriven: Biography

 Scriven was born in the UK and grew up in Melbourne, Australia.
-He holds BSc (1948) and MS (1950) degrees in mathematics from the University of Melbourne, where he was in residence at Trinity College from 1946, winning an entrance scholarship.
+He held BSc (1948) and MS (1950) degrees in mathematics from the University of Melbourne, where he was in residence at Trinity College from 1946, winning an entrance scholarship.
 He then completed a doctorate in philosophy from the University of Oxford (1956).

-Scriven is a past president of the American Educational Research Association and the American Evaluation Association.
-He is also an editor and co-founder of the Journal of MultiDisciplinary Evaluation.
-He is currently a distinguished professor at Claremont Graduate University in California.
+Scriven was a president of the American Educational Research Association and the American Evaluation Association.
+He was also an editor and co-founder of the Journal of MultiDisciplinary Evaluation/.
+He was latterly a distinguished professor at Claremont Graduate University in California.

-He has spent most of his career in the United States.
+He spent most of his career in the United States.
 He became a full Professor at the age of 32.
 His major appointments were: